Ohio High School Academic Results

 The Re-Waiting Re-Continues

 The Ohio Department of Education (ODE) released their State and Local Report Cards as of February 27, but the ODE has not updated the detailed data in their databases.
-I am awaiting a reply from the ODE on when this information for the 2011-2012 school year will be available.
+I am awaiting a reply from the ODE on when the Ohio Graduation Test information for the 2011-2012 school year will be available.

 FRIDAY, FEBRUARY 10, 2013